Do you have a cat that loves to eat your plants? If so, you’re not alone!

 Obviously, we can find a solution by moving them to an unreachable point in the room, so cats can’t reach them at all… either we can.

-What I mean here is, that’s not a way for us to go around the issue as we don’t want to enjoy our flowers except the place we love to.
+What I mean here is that’s not a way for us to go around the issue as we don’t want to enjoy our flowers except in the place we love.
 So you need to learn how to stop cats pooping in your garden or doing other undesired stuff.